aranair/aranair.github.io/source/posts/2020-11-28-building-oci-images-in-concourse.html.markdown

 An example is the periodic resource check, or worse, at times, it might only allow light tasks through and blocking tasks that could still fit well.

 You can also do `volume-locality`, `random` and `fewest-build-containers` placements.
-We've ultimately gone with `fewest-build-containers` because we have CPU-intensive tasks but for most usecases, but I think every workload / situation is probably different and this is one of those settings to consider tweaking when setting Concourse up.
+We've ultimately gone with `fewest-build-containers` because we have CPU-intensive tasks, but I think every workload / situation is probably different and this is one of those settings to consider tweaking when setting Concourse up or if you're seeing load-imbalance.

-Sidenote: I believe this is also on the v10 improvement list!
+Sidenote: I believe this issue of load-imbalance is also going to be addressed in v10 as well!

 ### Resource Allocation